shantanoo-desai/blog/content/posts/technology/Eve-Eden-RPi4-nginx.md

         "Linux Foundation Projects"]
 ---
 <!--more-->
-# Setting Up a Raspberry Pi 4 as an EVE Device and Deploying an `nginx` App

 If you haven't gone through the previous posts on trying EVE-OS with QEMU go check them out first in order to understand what it might feel like working with EVE devices